At the VA Greater Los Angeles Healthcare System, we’re dedicated to improving the lives of Veterans and their families every day.

 Health care and services

 We provide you with health care services at 11 locations in a 5-county area of southern California.
-Facilities include our West Los Angeles VA Medical Center and our Sepulveda VA Medical Center.
-We also have 9 community-based outpatient clinics in Arcadia, Bakersfield, Commerce, Lancaster, Los Angeles, Oxnard, San Luis Obispo, Santa Barbara, and Santa Maria.
+Facilities include our West Los Angeles VA Medical Center and our Sepulveda Ambulatory Care Center.
+We also have 9 community-based outpatient clinics in Arcadia, Bakersfield, Commerce, Lancaster, Los Angeles, Ventura, San Luis Obispo, Santa Barbara, and Santa Maria.
 To learn more about the services each location offers, visit the VA Greater Los Angeles health services page.

 The VA Greater Los Angeles Healthcare System is one of the leading health care systems serving Veterans in the VA Desert Pacific Network.
 We’re an innovative care center within the Veterans Integrated Service Network 22 (VISN 22).
 VISN 22 includes medical centers and clinics in Arizona, California, Colorado, and New Mexico.